FREE Account Opening + No Clearing Fees

 Open an Instant Account with Zerodha

-The Relative Strength Index (RSI) is a popular technical indicator used to identify whether an Option is overbought (price too high) and oversold (price too low).
-The RSI oscillates between 0 to 100.
-A value below 30 indicates that the Option contract is oversold whereas anything above 70 indicates overbought levels.
+The Relative Strength Index (RSI) is a popular technical indicator used to determine whether an option is overbought (price too high) or oversold (price too low).
+The RSI fluctuates between 0 and 100, with a value below 30 indicating that the option contract is oversold, while a value above 70 indicates an overbought level.

 The Relative Strength Index (RSI) is calculated as: